PowerPlayShipley/cache/README.md

-# PowerPlayShipley Fines Cache
+# PowerPlayShipley PPS Cache

-This is the cache/store for the fines system.
+This is the cache/store for the [pps](https://github.com/PowerPlayShipley/pps) system.
 To save time, and keep a history things will be saved with git using a mix of JSON and YAML

 ## Format